jdcalus/STSA-Workshop-2-WCS/README.md

 Now notice, you need to add examples of new "Temperature" entities.
 So add **"Current Temperature"** as a new entity but also you need to provide some synonyms to help identify variations of the entity value.
 Now add **"Temperature now"** and **"Current Temp"** as synonyms.
 You now need to add **"Average Temperature"** and **"Temperature"** with the corresponding synonyms, as shown in the image above.
+When you add a synonym, hit the **Enter** key from your keyboard to add the next synonym.
 After you are finished with each set of synonyms click the **Plus** icon to add them.

 ```
 Current temperature		current temp	temperature now